IHE/ITI.SeR/SeR.md

 #### 39.4.2.2 Use Case #2: Query Type Extension Use Case

-This use case describes how an Community uses the SeR Profile to enforce authorization for all actors which manage sensitive data and uses various query types in a national extensions.
+This use case describes how a Community uses the SeR Profile to enforce authorization for all actors which manage sensitive data and uses various query types in a national extensions.